a11yproject/a11yproject.com/.github/SUPPORT.md

 1. Send us a message via [our contact form](https://www.a11yproject.com/contact/).

 We will try to respond in a reasonable amount of time for all issues and messages.

+Additionally, if you use [Visual Studio Code](https://code.visualstudio.com/) as your code editor, you can take an introductory tour of the repository via the [CodeTour extension](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour).